 Sometimes it can get confusing when it comes to food combinations - What to pair with what, and will it be healthy for the gut?
 Let’s take a look at how Ayurveda approaches food combining.
 We also take a look at common incompatible food combinations.

 There are three factors that make up the properties of food.
 First is its taste, or rasa.
-We know that there are six tastes in Ayurveda, and foods can have one or more of these tastes.
+There are three tastes in Ayurveda and foods can have one or more of these tastes.

-And then we also need to consider the effect that the food has on the body after it is digested – or vipaka.
-In the western diet, very often foods are served together with different tastes, energies and post-digestive effects.
+Further, we need to consider the effect food will have on the body after it is digested – or vipaka.
+In the western diet, very often foods are served together with different tastes, energies, and post-digestive effects.

 The problem with this is our agni, the digestive fire, can get overloaded trying to do too many things at the same time.

 This results in the production of toxins in the body.
-So it is important for us to pay attention to the foods that we consume together to make sure that our digestion stays strong.
+So it is important for us to pay attention to the foods that we consume in combinations to make sure that our digestion stays strong.

 There are many foods that, when eaten separately, stimulate agni and are digested easily.
 But some of those same foods, when eaten together, slow down agni and cause digestive distress.